hodquang/se691-conversational-agent/README.md

 # How to view
 - get into the root folder for Chatbot
 - Open App.js to view the code
-- env.js contains the dialogflowConfig JSON
+- env.js contains the dialogflowConfig JSON.
+Put env.js file into the screens folder!

 # How to edit (VS Code)
 - Open Terminal